-This strategic objective outlines BEREC's role in promoting the interests of EU citizens and protecting the interests of vulnerable end-user groups.
+This strategic objective outlines BERECs role in promoting the interests of EU citizens and the protection of the interests of vulnerable end-user groups.
 It includes a role for BEREC to study demand side aspects of the market, to monitor market evolutions and, to the extent possible, respond to ensure end-users' continued ability to use the services of their choice, at appropriate levels of price and quality.